A quotient criterion for syzygies in equivariant cohomology: Examples

+For \(k=r\) we obtain the fixed point set.
+It consists of two circles, and \eqref{eq:BcP-mutant} holds for each of them.
+For~\(Q=X/T\) the complex~\(\B^{*}(Q)\) has the following form:

-(The zeroth row computes $H^{*}(S^{2})$ because $\Hc^{*}(\dot Q)$ is concentrated in top degree; the first row then follows from the fact that the spectral sequence converges to $H^{*}(Q)=\kk$.)
-Hence $\HT^{*}(X)$ is a first, but not a second syzygy.
+(The zeroth row computes \(H^{*}(S^{2})\) because \(\Hc^{*}(\dot Q)\) is concentrated in top degree; the first row then follows from the fact that the spectral sequence converges to \(H^{*}(Q)=\kk\).)
+By Theorem\nobreakspace \ref {thm:condition-syzygy-HBc}, this shows that \(\HT^{*}(X)\) is a first, but not a second syzygy.